farzadhallaji/AnkiPersianTranslatorPlus/README.md

-# Anki Google & Tahlilgaran Translator Add-on
+# Simple Add-on for Anki

-This Anki add-on integrates Google Translate and Tahlilgaran's dictionary to provide quick and easy translation functionalities directly within Anki, focusing on assisting users in learning new languages by adding translations, synonyms, definitions, and examples to their flashcards.
+This repository hosts a simple yet powerful add-on for Anki, designed to enhance your language learning experience by leveraging the capabilities of Google Translate and the Tahlilgaran dictionary.
+It seamlessly integrates with Anki, providing users with translations, synonyms, definitions, and example sentences to help memorize and understand new vocabulary more effectively.

 ## Features

-- **Translation**: Leverage Google Translate and Tahlilgaran for accurate translations.
+- **Translation Support**: Utilize Google Translate and Tahlilgaran for comprehensive translations.
-- **Synonyms and Definitions**: Get synonyms and definitions from Google Translate to understand the nuances of words.
+- **Enhanced Learning Tools**: Access synonyms, definitions, and examples to deepen your understanding of new words.
-- **Examples**: View examples of words in use to better grasp their usage.
-- **Support for Multiple Languages**: While specifically designed for Persian translations via Tahlilgaran, the add-on supports translations between multiple languages through Google Translate.
+- **Customizable Settings**: Tailor the add-on's behavior to suit your learning preferences.
+- **Easy Integration**: Designed to work seamlessly with Anki's deck and card structure.

 ## Installation

-1. Download the latest version of the add-on from the [Releases](#) page.
-2. Open Anki and navigate to **Tools > Add-ons > Install from file**.
-3. Select the downloaded `.ankiaddon` file and restart Anki.
+To install the add-on:

+1. Clone this repository or download the ZIP file.
+2. Extract the content if you've downloaded a ZIP file.
+3. Copy the extracted folder into your Anki add-ons directory.
+The location of this directory varies by operating system:
+   - **Windows**: `%APPDATA%\Anki2\addons21\`
+   - **Mac**: `~/Library/Application Support/Anki2/addons21/`
+   - **Linux**: `~/.local/share/Anki2/addons21/`
+4. Restart Anki, and you should see the add-on listed under **Tools > Add-ons**.

 ## Usage

-After installation, the add-on can be accessed via **Tools > Persian Translate google+tahlilgaran**.
-Follow these steps to translate words or phrases:
+After installation, access the add-on's functionalities via **Tools > Persian Translate google+tahlilgaran** in Anki.
+To use the translation feature:

+1. Open the translation dialog from the menu.
-1. Select the deck and the fields where you want the translations to be applied.
+2. Select the deck and specify the source and target fields for translation.
-2. Enter the word or phrase in the source field.
-3. Specify the target field for the translation output.
-4. Click **Translate** to apply the translations to the specified field in all cards within the selected deck.
+3. Click "Translate" to begin the translation process across your selected deck.

-## Customization

-The add-on comes with a set of configurable options to tailor the translation features to your needs, including:

-- Target language selection
-- Proxy settings for Google Translate
-- Enabling/disabling synonyms, definitions, and examples

-To adjust these settings, navigate to **Tools > Add-ons**, select the add-on, and click **Config**.

-## Support
+## Contributing

-For any issues, suggestions, or contributions, please visit the [GitHub Issues](#) page.
-Contributions to the project are welcome!
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+Don't forget to give the project a star!
+Thanks again!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+Since there's no LICENSE file in the repository, it's recommended to include a license for clearer guidelines on the usage and contributions to your project.

 ## Acknowledgments

-- Google Translate API for providing translation capabilities.
+- Thanks to Google Translate for providing a powerful translation API.
-- Tahlilgaran Dictionary for offering an extensive Persian dictionary.
+- Gratitude to Tahlilgaran for their comprehensive Persian dictionary.
-- The Anki Community for their invaluable resources and support.
+- Appreciation to the Anki and its community for their invaluable resources and support in creating educational tools.

----

-This README is a basic template and might require adjustments to fit your add-on's specificities better.
-Feel free to modify and expand it as needed to ensure it provides all necessary information to your add-on's users.